Brian Dow – Chief Executive

 Prior to working in mental health, Katie worked in a number of roles in sport, most recently for Sport England.
 She managed investment with Olympic and Paralympic sports’ National Governing Bodies to maximise the legacy of London 2012 with sports participation across the country.
 She also worked to ensure similar legacy strategies were built around other major events held in the UK after the Olympics.

-Katie is also a Trustee at Fulham Football Club Foundation.
+Katie is also a Trustee at Fulham Football Club Foundation and Sporting Chance.